ZXBYNXK/Pluto/README.md

 // in a JSON web token.

-// Creating a payload that you want to sign. const payload = {
+// Creating a payload that you want to sign.
+// You would perorm a .find(<KEY:UNIQUE-VALUE>) on a model in order to get 'userDocId'.
+// Note: You can add more properties to a payload if you wanted to. const payload = {
   user: userDocId,
 };

-// You would perorm a .find(<Unique Key/Value>) on a model
-// in order to get 'userDocId' above in the payload.

-// Sign the token, set experation, and callback and return either error or token. jwt.sign(
+// Sign the token, set experation, and a callback that returns either an error or the token. jwt.sign(
   // PAYLOAD: Could be anything. payload,